 Not all reps have the same skill set or motivation to perform.
 While the star performers can continue their streak with little feedback, the core performers and laggards need more guidance.

 Since the sales landscape is dynamic, it becomes necessary to coach them on a frequent basis to keep them up to speed on the newest trends and techniques.
-A well-organized webinar can help significantly in this sense.
+A well-organized webinar or implementing a structured sales mentoring program can provide ongoing guidance and support.

 It is essential to empathize with your reps to figure out the “why” behind their performance so they can work on the stumbling block to their progress.